khushi08shekhawat/Introduction-/README.md

 - ✉️ **Text Classification using TensorFlow (NLP)**
   Developed a sentiment/topic classification model using tokenized text and embedded sequences.
 Explored LSTM layers and achieved performance tuning with optimizer experiments and learning rate schedules.

+ - ❄️ **Text-to-3D Generator (Python & Trimesh)**
+  Built a tool to convert text or shape descriptions into 3D model files using Python.
+Implemented 3D object generation (e.g., pyramid) from scratch and exported outputs in `.obj` format.
+Ideal for educational prototyping and text-to-geometry demos.

 ---

 ### 🛠️ Tools & Technologies